teresinahc/inthegra/README.md

 client.vehicles_by_line('0402')
 ```

+## Documentation

+You can see then documentation in http://www.rubydoc.info/gems/inthegra/0.1.0.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.